 This course provides a comprehensive examination of the general principles of financial planning, professional conduct and regulation, and education planning.
 The course introduces students to the financial planning process and working with clients to set goals and assess risk tolerance.
-In addition, students will learn to process and analyze information, construct personal financial statements, develop debt management plans, recommend financing strategies, and understand the basic components of a written comprehensive financial plan.
+In addition, students will learn to process and analyze information, construct personal financial statements, develop debt management plans, recommend financial plan.
 The course also covers the regulatory environment, time value of money, and economic concepts.
 Prerequisites: Successful completion of both BUS 320